yuntingkuma/text-mining-final-project/README.md

 For crawling PTT, we used Beautiful Soup and the request package.
 At the meanwhile, we write a function that can let us crawl PTT web pages between a specific number of pages.
 After crawling each post on one page, it will continue to crawl on the next page until the end page number we set.

+For crawling the stock list, we use requests and pandas package to extract the table tag in the web page.
+The crawled stock names and stock codes contain garbled characters.
+For example:{‘1101\u3000台泥’}, so data needs to be cleaned up later.
+### Natural Language Processing